Iranian investigator says Israel likely behind attack on container ship

 A spokesman for the Iranian foreign ministry said on Saturday reports confirmed a sabotage attack “in clear violation of international law”.

-“Measures to identify the perpetrators of this sabotage action is on our agenda,” said Saeed Khatibzade, quoted by state media.
+“Measures to identify the perpetrators of this sabotage action are on the agenda,” said Saeed Khatibzadeh, quoted by state media.

+The investigator said explosive projectiles could have been fired from an aerial vehicle, hitting a number of containers on the ship’s deck.

-Iran’s state-run shipping company IRISL said on Friday it would take legal action to identify the perpetrators of the attack, which it called terrorism and naval piracy.
+Iran’s state-run shipping company IRISL said it would take legal action to identify the perpetrators of the attack, which it called terrorism and naval piracy.

 The incident came two weeks after an Israeli-owned ship the MV HELIOS RAY was hit by an explosion in the Gulf of Oman.